The Lingua Franca

 Doing Business in Greater China: What do Foreign Businesspeople Expect?

-Earlier this year I taught a seminar at a business training camp for Taiwanese executives in the food commodities business.
+Earlier this year I taught a seminar to a group of Taiwanese executives.
 The trainees were an excellent group, full of energy and ideas.
 During the Q & A session, one of the attendees asked “What do foreign businesspeople expect from their local suppliers and customers?”

 Wow, what an excellent question.